BhavaniSingh/ExploratoryDataAnalysis_DataVisualization/README.md

 # ExploratoryDataAnalysis_DataVisualization
-This project contains different visualizations techniques to analyze the hepatitis dataset and infer appropriate conclusions based on the output along with random forest method
+This project contains different visualizations techniques to analyze the hepatitis dataset Infer appropriate conclusions based on the output visualization.
+Methods such as random forest are also used to evaluate variables/features.